Johan Camargo Preview, Player Props: Giants vs. Braves

 - Camargo hit .237 with three doubles, three home runs and 13 walks.

-- Camargo drove in a run in six of 50 games last year, with multiple RBIs in five of them.
-He drove in three or more runs in three games.
+- In 12.0% of his 50 games a year ago, Camargo picked up an RBI (six times).
+He also had five games with multiple RBIs (10.0%), and three or more RBIs in three games.

-- He scored eight times last season in 50 games (16.0%), but did not have a multi-run game.
+- He scored a run eight times last year in 50 games (16.0%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.